iamakashladdha/dagutil/README.md

 # Overview
-This repository is meant to contain scripts to assist customers to Get List of Dags, Pause/Unpause Dags in Software and Astro as needed.
+This repository is meant to contain scripts to assist customers to
+- Get Dag Details, It includes dag_id, description, pause status, and tags
+- Pause/Unpause Dags in Software and Astro by providing a list of dag_id's

 See usage instructions below

 # Pre-requisites
 - Python 3